TheMatjaz/matjaz.it/content/page/about.md

 the [legal notice](/legal-notice/) for more information.

-## Wait, why are you writing in english?
+## Wait, why are you writing in English?
 It's not your mother-tongue...

 Correct, it's actually the 4th language I've learned and since I'm not an expert please correct me, if you find some errors.
 I'd appreciate it, since I'm a grammar-nazi as well.
-I've chosen english[*] because it's universal, since I know many people of different mother-tongues.
-Also by writing in english I can hope somebody else in the world will find what I write useful or at least fascinating.
+I've chosen English[*] because it's universal, since I know many people of different mother-tongues.
+Also by writing in English I can hope somebody else in the world will find what I write useful or at least fascinating.